-Who What Any person who will be expected to be alone with one or more children enrolled in a religious exempt child day center except a parent-volunteer, as defined in this chapter, or a parent or guardian who may be left alone with his or her own child Documentary evidence affirmation, search of t criminal history record will be involved in the day-to-day operations of the facility or who is or will be alone with, in control of, or supervising one or more of the children Search of central registry and criminal history record check Before th b.
+Who religious exempt child day center except a parent-volunteer, as defined in this chapter, Documentary evidence affirmation, search of t criminal history record will be involved in the day-to-day operations of the facility or who is or will be alone with, in control of, or supervising one or more of the children Search of central registry and criminal history record check Before th b.
 Any employee of a licensed, registered, and approved facility who is involved in the day-to-day operations or who is alone with, in control Sworn statement or affirmation Prior to fi of, or supervising one or more children Search of central registry and criminal history record check Before 30 c.
 Any applicant, licensee, family day home operator approved by a family day system, agent, employee, volunteer, and person living in the family day home who is required to have background checks Sworn statement or affirmation, search of central registry and criminal history record check Before th or affirma recent cri d.
 Voluntary registration provider, provider assistant, substitute provider, if any, and any adult residing in the home Sworn statement or affirmation, search of central registry and criminal history record check 90 days k current co must be r 45 days k registratio e.
 Volunteer at licensed, registered, or approved facility who will be alone with any child in the performance of duties, excluding a parent- Sworn statement or affirmation Prior to fi volunteer for children attending a licensed, registered, or approved program Search of central registry and criminal history record check Before 30